 Short summary

-DEQ proposes revisions to the toxic water quality standards rules to correct and clarify the standards.
+DEQ proposes revisions to the water quality standards rules for toxic substances to correct and clarify the standards.
 Revisions to water quality standards require EPA approval before the revisions become effective for Clean Water Act programs.
-The proposed rules are generally not substantive, but correct several toxic pollutant criteria that EPA recently disapproved and address other minor revisions to the Toxic Substances rule.
-For example, EPA disapproved criteria for 11 pesticides based on an unclear reading of the frequency and duration components of these criteria.
+The proposed rules correct several toxic pollutant criteria that EPA recently disapproved and address other minor revisions to the Toxic Substances rule.
+EPA disapproved criteria for 11 pesticides based on an unclear reading of the frequency and duration components of these criteria.
 DEQ expects that clarifying this aspect of the criteria will remedy the disapproval of 36 pesticide criteria values associated with 11 pesticides.
-DEQ also proposes to correct an error in the expression of freshwater selenium criteria (i.e. currently expressed as “total recoverable selenium” and is proposed to be expressed as “dissolved selenium”) and is re-proposing freshwater and saltwater arsenic criteria and chromium VI saltwater criteria that were inadvertently left off the criteria table during a 2007 rulemaking.
-In the 2007 rulemaking, the Environmental Quality Commission adopted revisions to Tables 33A and 33B that showed which of the toxic pollutants criteria could be used for NPDES permitting and which criteria could not be used until EPA approval.
-DEQ mistakenly removed the freshwater and saltwater aquatic life criteria for arsenic and the saltwater criteria for chromium VI from Table 33B in 2007.
+DEQ also proposes to correct an error in the expression of freshwater selenium criteria and is re-proposing freshwater and saltwater arsenic criteria and chromium VI saltwater criteria that were inadvertently left off the criteria table during a 2007 rulemaking.
 DEQ is also correcting typographical errors made during the 2011 Human Health Toxics Rulemaking.

 In addition, DEQ proposes to move all effective aquatic life criteria from Tables 20, 33A, and 33B into a new aquatic life criteria table, Table 30, and to refer to the new table in the Toxic Substances rule language.
 As a result, Tables 20, 33A, and 33B are no longer needed and would be repealed under this proposal.
 DEQ also proposes to delete aluminum from Table 30 to reflect EPA’s disapproval of the freshwater criteria for aluminum because the disapproval renders the criteria ineffective and there are no other criteria for aluminum.
 DEQ anticipates adopting revised freshwater criteria for aluminum in a future rulemaking process.